stephen-bunn/chalky/docs/source/getting-started.rst

 Getting Started
 ===============

-| **Welcome to Chalk!**
+| **Welcome to Chalky!**
-| This page should hopefully provide you with enough information to get you started using Chalk.
+| This page should hopefully provide you with enough information to get you started using Chalky.

 Installation and Setup
 ======================